ICAP2025

 • Workshop on archaeological prospection data processing using Open-Source software (limited number of places)

-• Evening: Welcome to Ghent in the Ghent city hall
+• Evening: Welcome to Ghent with reception in the Ghent city hall

 Tuesday 16 September